Tamagotchi Plaza

 is a shop simulation video game based on the Tamagotchi toy line for the Nintendo Switch and Nintendo Switch 2.
-It released worldwide on June 27, 2025, making it the first Tamagotchi video game to be released outside of Japan in 18 years.
+It released worldwide on June 27, 2025, making it the first Tamagotchi video game to be released outside of Japan in 17 years.

-Tamagotchi Plaza is a follow up to the popular Nintendo DS series Tamagotchi Connection: Corner Shop.
-Similar to the rest of the series, gameplay involves purchasing a shop, serving customers via minigames, and upgrading your shops.
+Tamagotchi Plaza is a continuation of the popular Tamagotchi Connection: Corner Shop series, which began on the Nintendo DS twenty years earlier in 2005.
+Similar to the rest of the series, gameplay involves serving customers via shop-specific minigames and upgrading the shops.

-Tamagotchi Plaza received generally negative reviews from critics, who praised its art style and design, though criticized the repetitive and grinding nature of its minigames, as well as the lack of tutorials for the minigames.
+The game received generally negative reviews from critics, who panned the repetitive and grinding nature of its minigames, as well as the lack of tutorials for the minigames.
+Despite the negative reviews, the game sold well in its native Japan and was credited with reviving interest in the Tamagotchi brand.